 To help you get back to your favorite activities and to help you breathe easier, we’ve compiled some of the best natural treatments for COPD here.
 Read on for more.

-Since we use your own stem cells to treat and slow down the progression of COPD, side effects are nearly nonexistent.
-Stem cell therapy has demonstrated the potential to improve quality of life to those who may have otherwise given up hope.
+Since we use your own cells to treat and slow down the progression of COPD, side effects are nearly nonexistent.
+Cellular therapy has demonstrated the potential to improve quality of life to those who may have otherwise given up hope.

-You are concerned that stem cell treatment for lung disease is not approved by the FDA.
-Our stem cell treatments use your body’s (autologous) very own stem cells, so they do not fall under FDA scrutiny.
+You are concerned that cellular treatment for lung disease is not approved by the FDA.
+Our cellular treatments use your body’s (autologous) very own cells, so they do not fall under FDA scrutiny.